Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 Funeral services Tuesday, December 9, 1958, at 2 p.m. from Chapel of Roses, Oak Hill Memorial Park.
 Friends may call at Oak Hill Mortuary, 300 Stone Avenue.
 Interment Oak Hill Memorial Park.

-CLARENCE FLAHERTY
+CLARENCE ROBERT FLAHERTY

 Funeral Services will be today for Clarence R. Flaherty, 61, of 3041 Walter St., who died Monday after a sudden illness.